shubhampatil1/News-Category-Prediction-/README.md

 # News-Category-Prediction-

 ## Problem Statement
   Build a ML model in python that can Identify the category of news based on headlines and short descriptions.

 ## Data
-<p>This dataset contains around 125k news headlines from the year 2013 to 2018 obtained from HuffPost.</p>
+  This dataset contains around 125k news headlines from the year 2013 to 2018 obtained from HuffPost.

 <p>Sample data</p>